-If you are a shareholder who purchased Delcath securities during the Class Period, you have until July 8, 2013 to ask the Court to appoint you as Lead Plaintiff for the class.
+If you are a shareholder who purchased Ideanomics securities during the class period, you have until September 17, 2019, to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
-To discuss this action, contact Robert S. Willoughby at email@example.com or 888.476.6529 (or 888.4-POMLAW), toll free, x237.
-Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and number of shares purchased.
+To discuss this action, contact Robert S. Willoughby at email@example.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
+9980.
+Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 Ideanomics purports to operate as a financial technology and asset digitization services company.
 The Company asserts that its “business model is to become a next-generation [fintech] company, with the intention of offering both traditional financing solutions and digital financing solutions based on the emergence of trading systems that utilize blockchain and artificial intelligence technologies.”
 Historically, however, Ideanomics’ purported business activities have varied widely and changed with some frequency.

 The Complaint alleges that throughout the Class Period, the defendants made materially false and/or misleading statements, as well as failed to disclose material adverse facts about the Company's business, operations, and prospects.
 Specifically, the defendants failed to disclose to investors that: (i) costs associated with building out Ideanomics’ U.S. infrastructure and hiring its new executive team were negatively impacting the Company’s bottom line performance; (ii) as a result, Ideanomics was highly unlikely to meet its 2018 EBITDA guidance; (iii) Ideanomics’ margins in its oil trading and consumer electronics businesses were too low for those businesses to remain viable; and (iv) as a result, Ideanomics’ public statements were materially false and misleading at all relevant times.